 Step 3.
 If the number you calculated in the first step is greater than the cost of replacing your furnace, then you should REPLACE YOUR FURNACE

-Your furnace is 10 years old and is going to cost $700 to repair.
+Your furnace is 10 years old and will cost $700 to repair.

 Replacing the unit would cost $5,000.